 - Show all signatures and then filter to select the signature for which you want to modify enforcement rules.

-- Enable the signature for which you want to modify enforcement.
+- Check the box under the Enable column for the signature whose enforcement you want to modify.

 - Select the Action you want